 The risk, on the other hand, is that if the investor wants to reinvest the coupon payment received but interest rates have fallen, the funds can only be reinvested at a lower rate as opposed to the higher rate offered by the original bond.
 This risk of reinvesting these funds at a lower rate is called reinvestment risk.

 Reinvestment risk and other risks associated with bond investing will be discussed in Part 3 of our series on “How to Invest in Bonds”.

-(Read Part 3 in our Bond Investing Guide: Risks in Bond Investing)
+(Read Part 3 of our Bond Investing series: Guide on How to Invest in Bonds: 8 Risks of Bond Investing)

 Smile, LIKE us on Facebook, and let's make money!